Jama Mosque, Fatehpur Sikri: Courtyard

-Towards the northern side of the courtyard are the Tomb of Salim Chishti and the tomb of Islam Khan.
-The former is contrasted from the red sandstone of the Jama Masjid complex by its wholesale use of makrana marble.
+Towards the northern side of the courtyard are the Tomb of Salim Chishti, the tomb of Islam Khan, and those of several other members of the Chishti family.
+Salim Chishti's mausoleum is contrasted from the red sandstone of the Jama Masjid complex by its wholesale use of makrana marble.
 Underground water reservoirs lie beneath the courtyard.

 Prayer Hall

 The rectangular prayer hall (dimensions 89 m by 20 m) lies on the western end of the courtyard, facing Mecca in keeping with Islamic tradition.
 Its facade is dominated by a grand pishtaq, which contains three arched entryways.
 Three domes rise from the roof, corresponding to the three bays into which the hall is divided.
 The central bay is square and richly decorated, featuring geometric marble inlays as well as polychrome floral paintings.
 Its western wall bears ornate mihrabs (prayer niches), bordered by mosaics and glazed tile.
 The two side bays are colonnaded halls, each containing a square chamber.
 These halls contain their own decorated mihrabs, and are supported by Hindu-style pillars.
 At the extremities of the prayer hall are zenanas (women's galleries).